IT Tips & Tricks

 A migration that comes in at almost half the estimated time is a sure sign that this Aussie IT team had their ducks in a row and their track-shoes securely laced up.
 (And they sure didn’t linger after the starting gun was fired.)
 In other words, they planned, and they planned well.
 They had back-up plans — and back-up plans for their back-up plans.
 They clearly left nothing to chance.
 No “let the chips fall where they may” attitude here.
 No, just a well-orchestrated, tightly-controlled, strategic run.

 . . . how do we clear the tracks for a stellar . . . medal-worthy run?

 Yes, other universities and various educational institutions have performed migrations, but by all accounts, none with the speed and audacity of the Newcastle crew.

 In September 2019, data systems and student information system (SIS) provider, Illuminate Education, gave US school districts and administrators a heads-up that they would cease offering their SIS services by the start of the 2021 school year.
 As a result, thousands of schools in hundreds of school districts across the United States, were forced to immediately start planning migrations to alternative systems.
 How long were they given to get it done?
 Two years.

-In 2017, the University of South Florida decided to modernize its IT environment and centralized its data with a migration to Microsoft Azure.
+In 2017, the University of Central Florida decided to modernize its IT environment and centralized its data with a migration to Microsoft Azure.
 They used Azure Data Box to transfer their on-premises data into the Azure Cloud platform.
 This saved the university time and money and paved the way towards a strategic Cloud future, but there’s no mention of it occurring at breakneck speed.

 As you’re no doubt aware, there are multiple areas where problems can surface in any migration.
 One of the most common is the lost or missing data that occurs as a result of broken links and we’ll definitely address that.